Cassandra Good is researching the effects of George III’s public presentation of his family on George Washington’s ideas of family.

 Andrew Beaumont continued research for his book project, “Frederick & George, The First Minister and his King, 1771–1783.”
 He is attempting to ascertain how Frederick (Lord North) managed to retain the support of George III throughout both the escalating imperial crisis and the subsequent war with Britain’s former American colonies.

-- Cynthia A. Kierner is working on a book tentatively titled “Inventing Disaster: the Culture of Calamity from Jamestown to Johnstown.”
+Cynthia A. Kierner worked on a book tentatively titled “Inventing Disaster: the Culture of Calamity from Jamestown to Johnstown.”
 The project traces the origins of how government, corporations, media, clergy, philanthropic groups and the general public imagine disaster and appropriate responses to it and looks closely at how these entities acted and interacted in an Atlantic and British imperial context over the course of the long eighteenth century.

-- Vincent Carretta explored the relationships between the Georgian court and early authors of African descent.
+Vincent Carretta explored the relationships between the Georgian court and early authors of African descent.